yaxingwang/Transferring-GANs/README.md

 Using pretrained models not only get high performance, but fastly attach convergence.
 In following figure, we show conditional and unconditional settings.
 ![unconditional_conditional](https://user-images.githubusercontent.com/16056485/40908899-5d8484be-67e8-11e8-894c-d4b19a54e48c.png)

+# References
+- \[1\] 'Improved Training of Wasserstein GANs' by Ishaan Gulrajani et. al, https://arxiv.org/abs/1704.00028, [code] (https://github.com/igul222/improved_wgan_training)
+- \[2\] 'GANs Trained by a Two Time-Scale Update Rule Converge to a Local Nash Equilibrium' by Martin Heusel  et. al, https://arxiv.org/abs/1704.00028
+# Contact

+If you run into any problems with this code, please submit a bug report on the Github site of the project.
+For another inquries pleace contact with me: yaxing@cvc.uab.es